SpongePowered/SpongeAPI/README.md

 Pull request guidelines
 -----------------

-Only one commit per PR.
+* Try and keep your PRs to only 1 commit
-Keep all related changes in a single PR.
+* Keep all related changes in a single PR
-Be descriptive, explain the reasoning behind your changes.
+* Be descriptive, explain the reasoning behind your changes
+* Document your code (Javadocs)
+* Don't close and reopen a new PR every time you want to make a change to your submission

 Links
 -----